First Alert Weather Day Friday: Afternoon storms could produce damaging wind and hail

 Some storms could produce 1-2″ rain

 RICHMOND, Va.
-(WWBT) - After morning sun on Friday, temperatures will zoom into the upper 70s with moderate to high humidity.
+(WWBT) - We’re expecting temperatures in the upper 70s today with moderate to high humidity.
 This will be ahead of a cold front moving through during the afternoon.

 There will likely be enough instability to help some storms turn “severe.”
 This will likely be a quick-hitting system but some areas could get rain for 1-2 hours as the front passes.